cputer/QASWP/WHITEPAPER.md

 * IETF Quantum Internet Research Group (QIRG), RFC 9583 — Use Cases
 * Foundational principles of BB84 and E91 QKD protocols
 * Research on TinyLLMs and Federated Learning for Edge Devices

----

-Would you like me to integrate this updated version directly into your repo as a revised `WHITEPAPER.md` (and update author metadata in the README too)?